Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 Pandrosion’s place when the general alarm sounded was aboard her ship.

 The *Hypatia* wasn’t an engine of devastation like *Gladiatrix* or *Onna-Musha.* Her ship’s first and foremost role was scientific.
 In fact Pandrosion was quite sure she and her beloved vessel held the galactic record for deepest dive into a gas giant’s extreme depths.
-She was the only living human—very probably the only living *thing*---ever to see metalized hydrogen with her own eyes.
+She was the only living human—very probably the only living *thing* - ever to see metalized hydrogen with her own eyes.

 A trip never to be repeated, that: had anything at all gone wrong, she wouldn’t have had time to notice before instant oblivion took her.
 But the long-lived *should* dance with death occasionally.
 To remind themselves.